trhill2/CodeSelfPortraits/p5jsexample4codeselfportrait/README.md

-## Empty Example for P5.js
+## Coded Self Portraits
-#### by Scott Kildall
+#### by Tyisha Hill
-#### Last updated Jan 24 2022
+#### Last updated Feb 9 2022

 ### Overview
-This is a modified version of the p5.js Empty Example that simplifies the directory structure
+This project was done using p5.js to code self portrait based on an original sketch.

 ### Technical Details

-Modify the sketch.js setup() and draw() functions and begin adding functions!
+Many features were utilized by using its own separate draw function.